zx80live/gofp/README.md

 ### Option

 All examples of  this section use a `IntOption` type.
 But this API is supported in the other array types also.
-(See [Supported array types](#supported-array-types) section)
+(See [Supported option types](#supported-option-types) section)

 #### Create option
 ```go